urgdog/urg.systems/thonks/new-home.md

 but vast domain coverage.
 Ryobi is home depot brand, also good.
 Some ppl might say they junk tools but they not that bad.
-- "code" vs "works but is bad" - knowing can be very helpful for understanding. every code is written in blood never 4get. that said, ppl can be real stupid which makes some codes rly dumb. know how to not die #1 job. always do code, but understand *why* is better.
+- "code" vs "works but is bad" - knowing can be very helpful for understanding. every code is written in blood never forget. that said, ppl can be real stupid which makes some codes rly dumb. know how to not die #1 job. always do code, but understand *why* is better.
 Helps figure out which things need fix now, and which can be later.